-By December of 2014, all magnet schools will receive training on APTT (Action Parent Teacher Team), a research-based systematic parent engagement program developed by West Ed.
+By January of 2014, all magnet schools will receive training on APTT (Action Parent Teacher Team), a research-based systematic parent engagement program developed by West Ed.

+Comment [VC52]: Expert Comment DOJ Comment 6

+Comment [SEB53]: Mendoza Comment (Phone)

+Comment [SEB54]: Mendoza Comment (Phone)
-By March of 2014, all teachers will pilot APPT during Spring Parent Teacher Conferences.
-A survey of parents and teachers will be conducted to determine the feasibility of full program implementation for SY 2014-15.

-The District Magnet Office will collaborate with district departments and will use local and national resources to market and recruit students for magnet schools.
-Strategies to achieve this include:

-- Public Service Announcements - Community Events - Participation in local, state, and national organizations and boards - Public speaking (businesses, organizations, governmental agencies) - Supporting schools in garnering organizational partnerships - Creation of magnet theme-specific brochures - Development of an Annual Magnet Fair - Planning for Magnet School Site Visits - Formation of DVDs about Magnets in the District - Establishment of a Speakers Bureau (this strategy includes identifying TUSD "Ambassadors" to present TUSD's magnet vision and magnet plan to community groups, civic organizations, and at community events)

-XII.
-Process and Schedule for Identifying Goals to Further Integration

-TUSD must develop a process and schedule for identifying goals for further integration of magnets.
+and teachers will be conducted to determine the feasibility of full program implementation for SY 2014-15.
+The District Magnet Department will collaborate with district departments and will use local and national resources to market and recruit students for magnet schools.
+Strategies to achieve this include: Comment [VC55]: DOJ Comment 10 Public Service Announcements Family Centers Comment [VC56]: Expert Comment Community Events Participation in local, state, and national organizations and boards Public speaking (businesses, organizations, governmental agencies) Supporting schools in garnering organizational partnerships Creation of magnet theme-specific brochures Development of an Annual Magnet Fair Planning for Magnet School Site Visits Formation of DVDs about Magnets in the District Establishment of a Speakers Bureau (this strategy includes identifying TUSD "Ambassadors" to present TUSD's magnet vision and magnet plan to community groups, civic organizations, and at community events) XII.
+Process and Schedule for Identifying Goals to Further Integration AII.
+I rocess and Schedule for Identifying Goals to Further Integration TUSD must develop a process and schedule for identifying goals for further integration of magnets.
 The student assignment goal for all magnet schools and programs shall be to achieve the definition of an integrated school [USP Section II.E.2].
-Current integration information is outlined in Attachment H: Integration Information.
+Current integration information is outlined in Attachment G: Evaluation Results.
+[051 Section II.2.2].
+Current integration information is outlined in Attachment O. Evaluation Results.
 The seven components defined in the Annual Evaluation work together to strengthen magnet programs.
 A strong magnet program will further integration by attracting a diverse population.
-Based on the Annual Evaluation, magnet schools will identify specific and measureable goals for each of the following components:
+Based on the Annual Evaluation, magnet schools will identify specific and measureable goals the will use the data collected from 2011-2012 magnet evaluation or for the first year of implementation as a baseline for each of the following components: Integration Curriculum and Assessment Professional Development Key Personnel • Leadership Marketing and Recruitment Stable and Successful Staff Family Engagement For each goal, there will be at least three strategies to meet the goal.

-- Integration

-- Curriculum and Assessment

-- Professional Development

-- Key Personnel

-- Leadership

-- Marketing and Recruitment

-- Stable and Successful Staff

-- Family Engagement

-For each goal, there will be at least three strategies to meet the goal.
 For each strategy, there will be an action plan and timeline.
 These plans are currently under development.
-The Magnet Office is working with Title I to create one plan for both programs, with magnets being part of the required reform strategy.
-Plans will be completed by August 1, reviewed by the Magnet Office with written feedback by September 1.
+The Magnet Department is working with Title I to create one plan for both programs, with magnets being part of the required reform strategy.
+Plans will be completed by August October 1, reviewed by the Magnet Department with written feedback by September October 15.
+25